UBC-CS/cpsc330-2022W1/docs/course_info.md

 | Midterm     |     25%         | [Canvas](https://canvas.ubc.ca/courses/78046)     |
 | Final       |     52%         | [Canvas](https://canvas.ubc.ca/courses/78046)     |

+### iClicker

+The iClicker participation grade will be primarily for participation and not for correctness.
+That said, these questions are designed for your learning and try to put some effort when you answer them.

+### Assignments

 The plan is that most of the assignments will contribute equally towards the overall Assignments grade.
-However, this is not yet finalized yet.
+However, this is not finalized yet.
 For example, the last assignment ends up particularly short or long due to timing.
 Furthermore, I will drop your lowest homework grade.

-Regarding iClicker participation grade, it will be primarily for participation and not for correctness.
-That said, these questions are designed for your learning and try to put some effort when you answer them.
+By default late submissions will not be accepted.
+The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.
+I do not like this, but I believe the overall policy is best for the class as a whole.
+See [this document](homework_instructions.md) for more detailed instructions on submitting homework.

 For the full policy on grades, see [this document](grades.md).
 I understand that grades are important for you for several reasons.
-But try not to focus too much on grades.
-You will have a better learning experience if you focus more on learning the material well.
-In general, for the grading scheme I wish we could use [this](https://youtu.be/HdHlfiOAJyE?t=3771).
+But try not to focus too much on them.
+You will have a better learning experience (and you'll be happier in life in general :)) if you focus more on learning the material well.
+For the grading scheme I wish we could use [this](https://youtu.be/HdHlfiOAJyE?t=3771).

+### Midterm

+Check the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html) for midterm date and time.
+The exam is likely to be open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam. **Also, all answers should be in your own words.
+Copy-pasting code snippets or sentences or long phrases from the lecture notes or the internet is considered plagiarism.** The exam will be on Canvas and you will have 75 minutes to complete it.

+**Missed midterm exam**.
+There is no makeup midterm exam.
+If you miss the midterm exam, or anticipate missing the midterm exam, please see the Academic concessions section above.
+In most cases, if you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.

+### Final exam

+The final exam will be held during the exam period.
+The exam is likely to be open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.

 ## Academic concessions

 UBC has a [policy on academic concession](https://senate.ubc.ca/sites/senate.ubc.ca/files/downloads/20190515_V_135_Academic_Concession-Approved.pdf) for cases in which a student may be unable to complete coursework.
 According to this policy, grounds for academic concession can be illness, conflicting responsibilities, or compassionate grounds.
 Examples of compassionate grounds, from the above policy, include "a traumatic event experienced by the student, a family member, or a close friend; an act of sexual assault or other sexual misconduct experienced by the student, a family member, or a close friend; a death in the family or of a close friend."
 If you would like to request an academic concession, please fill out the [academic concession form](https://github.com/UBC-CS/cpsc330/blob/master/docs/ConcessionForm.pdf), clearly specify what kind of concession are you asking for, and email it to the instructor as soon as possible.
 You may be asked for further documentation.
 The instructor will evaluate the situation and make a decision on whether to grant the concession and, if so, how to proceed.

-## Midterm

-The midterm exam will take place on **October 27, 2022** during class time.
-The exam is open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam. **Also, all answers should be in your own words.
-Copy-pasting code snippets or sentences or long phrases from the lecture notes or the internet is considered plagiarism.** The exam will be on Canvas and you will have 75 minutes to complete it.

-**Missed midterm exam**.
-There is no makeup midterm exam.
-If you miss the midterm exam, or anticipate missing the midterm exam, please see the Academic concessions section above.
-In most cases, if you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.

-## Final exam

-The final exam will be held during the exam period.
-The exam is likely to be open book, meaning you are allowed to consult course materials, the internet, etc. However, you are NOT allowed to communicate with anyone else in any way during the exam.

 ## Code of conduct